bpt26/usher_wiki/docs/source/matUtils.rst

   --input-mat (-i): For this specific command, the input can either be a standard MAT protobuf or an Augur-v2-formatted MAT JSON, ala Nextstrain.
   --samples (-s): Select samples by explicitly naming them, one per line in a plain text file.
-  --metadata (-M): Name of a tsv or csv containing sample identifiers and an arbitrary number of categorical metadata values in separate columns, with a header line.
+  --metadata (-M): Comma delimited names of tsvs or csvs containing sample identifiers in the first column and an arbitrary number of metadata values in separate columns, including a header line in each file.
 Used only with -j and -K.
   --clade (-c): Select samples by membership in any of the indicated clade(s), comma delimited- e.g. -c clade1,clade2.
   --mutation (-m): Select samples by whether they contain any of the indicated mutation(s), comma delimited- e.g. -m mutation1,mutation2.
   --match (-H): Select samples by whether their identifier matches the indicated regex pattern.